Climate and Average Weather Year Round in Corpus Christi Texas, United States

 The average hourly wind speed in Corpus Christi experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.6 months, from October 28 to July 15, with average wind speeds of more than 10.8 miles per hour.
-The windiest day of the year is April 26, with an average hourly wind speed of 12.3 miles per hour.
+The windiest month of the year in Corpus Christi is April, with an average hourly wind speed of 12.3 miles per hour.

 The calmer time of year lasts for 3.4 months, from July 15 to October 28.
-The calmest day of the year is September 1, with an average hourly wind speed of 9.3 miles per hour.
+The calmest month of the year in Corpus Christi is September, with an average hourly wind speed of 9.6 miles per hour.

 The predominant average hourly wind direction in Corpus Christi varies throughout the year.